 Creditors may have to follow banking regulations that require them to charge off debts when they become 120 days past due.
-For revolving accounts, such as credit cards, regulated financial institutions generally have to charge off delinquent debts when they are 180 generally must charge them off.
+For revolving accounts, such as credit cards, regulated financial institutions generally have to charge off delinquent debts when they are 180 days past due.
 (Medical bills may follow different rules.)
 When a debt is charged off, it doesn’t go away.
 Instead it will usually be assigned or sold to a collection agency.

-Warning: Your past due account may be sent to collections without an upfront notice even if you’ve been paying on it.
+Warning: In many cases, your past due account may be sent to collections without upfront notice even if you’ve been paying on it.

 Obviously, the best way to avoid falling behind on a debt and having it sent to collections is to never owe more than you can afford to repay and to pay your bills on time.
-Realistically however, we understand that you may be unable to follow this advice, maybe because of an unexpected job loss, medical expenses, a costly emergency, or some other problem.
+We understand that you may be unable to follow this advice, maybe because of an unexpected job loss, medical expenses, a costly emergency, or some other problem.

 When you contact a creditor, explain that you really want to pay what you owe, but you can’t right now because of X, Y or Z problem.
 Then find out whether the creditor would consider: